ltpitt/conference-organization/README.md

 Using String Properties allowed me to implement Session more or less easily without giving special care to data I was entering in any field.
 This is also why my SessionForm is 100% made with StringFields and my Speaker implementation is simply adding the speaker name, as string, to the Session class.

+Think about other types of queries that would be useful for this application.
+Describe the purpose of 2 new queries:
+I prepared two very simple queries based on the model of the "getSessionsBySpeaker" one.
+Those two query allows a user to find all the sessions searching for specific highlights in "getSessionByHighlight" and to find all the sessions searching for a specific name in "getSessionByName"

 ### Contribution guidelines ###

 * If you have any idea or suggestion contact directly the Repo Owner